 Click through to the next page to read Kelly's take.

-1. I'm in love with Raf Simmons.
+1. I'm in love with Raf Simons.
 He's a meticulous, obsessive, straight-shooting visionary.
 The Steve Jobs of fashion — but probably not as mean as Steve Jobs.

 2. Fashion — and art, generally — is obviously related to the economics and politics of a time.
 But, hindsight often allows us to better contextualize fashion within its period.
 For example, it's difficult to fully understand the ways in which the Arab Spring affected the fashion world.
 But, in 50 years, it will likely be clearer.
 In this vein, one thing I found really fascinating was the connection between the end of WWII and the rise of Christian Dior’s aesthetic.
 The film mentioned a return to hyper-exaggerated femininity following the modesty of wartime — lush fur collars, tiny waists, and full, crinolined skirts.
 It’s fascinating to consider how modern and reactionary those designs must have seemed at the time.
 Some of Dior’s original blazers were shown in the film, and they would look right at home on any woman in NYC today.